-Summary: Free, easy to use, no water mark, with idecent templates, iMovie is the ideal mate for both the elderly and little kids.
+Our verdict: Free, easy to use, no watermark, with idecent templates, iMovie is the ideal mate for both the elderly and little kids.
 An efficient tool to teach your children to make short films, DIY wedding videos, create educational monologues, explainers, video presentations, or fill up your grandpa's retired life.

-iMovie is born for family use, especially when you are a vlogger who record and collect video footages using mobile devices or 1-2 basic camcorders, or you want to Hobbyists using macOS and iOS devices won't go run opting for this digital video editor, as Apple also originally marketed so.
+iMovie is born for family use, especially when you are a vlogger who record and collect video footage using mobile devices or 1-2 basic camcorders, or you want to be a hobbyists using macOS and iOS devices.

 It is the oldest member of Apple iLife software suit back in 2003.
 However, with the introduction of App store, the notion of iLife family gradually fades out, leaving iMovie, Photos and GarageBand to thrive on their own. iLife, as its name suggests, and in contrast with iWork developed by Apple, is obviously a software suit targeted for use in our daily life.
 Ease of use should be and has long been the core marketing feature in this regard.